winterforge/Hello-World/README.md

 # Hello-World

-Open repository of winter forge.
-Aiming to post code that myself and others can learn from.
+Computer Science student.
+Aiming to use this repository to help myself and other students develope programming skills.